Breaking down the good red wine Italy produces

 Pairing Italian Red Wines with Food

 One of the great joys of Italian red wine is how well it pairs with the country’s cuisine.
-Many Italian reds’ high acidity and firm tannins make them a perfect match for the rich, tomato-based dishes of southern Italy, while the lighter styles are ideal with the north’s cream sauces and heaping portions of pasta.
+The high acidity and firm tannins of many Italian reds make them a perfect match for the rich, tomato-based dishes of southern Italy, the lighter styles are ideal with the north’s cream sauces and delicate pasta.

 Pasta Dishes, Grilled Meats, Aged Cheeses, Hearty Stews, Pizza